sarfarazit08/CodeRepo/BizTalk/BizTalk Interview Questions and Answers.md

 1. What purpose does Visual Studio serve?

 Development for BizTalk Server is done through Visual Studio (depends on BizTalk version).
 Visual Studio has templates for BizTalk artifacts like orchestration, pipelines, schemas and maps, so a BizTalk solution can be created (design time) and deployed to the BizTalk runtime.
 Besides artifacts .NET development can be done in creating pipeline components, custom functoids, custom adapters, and .NET helper classes to aid in orchestrations.
 As a BizTalk professional Visual Studio is your friend and required to build BizTalk solutions.

 2. What is strong name key?

 A strong name ensures that each assembly name is unique.
 Each assembly in your BizTalk project requires a strong name in order to deploy successfully.
 See also MSDN How to Configure a Strong Name Assembly Key File .

 3. How is strong name key generated?

 At the command prompt, from the folder where you want to store the key file, type the following command, and then press ENTER: sn /k file_name .snk.
 In Visual Studio Solution Explorer, right-click the project and then clickProperties.
 Click the Signing tab and choose Browse in the Choose a strong name key file drop down box.
 See also MSDN How to Configure a Strong Name Assembly Key File.

 4. Difference between Build and Rebuild?

 Build means compile and link only the source files that have changed since the last build, while Rebuild means compile and link all source files regardless of whether they changed or not.
 See also MSDN Building and Cleaning Projects and Solutions in Visual Studio .

 5. What are the actions in order to deploy from Visual Studio?

 + Sign the project with strong name key
 + Give the name to the Application

 6. Can I create or configure Receive Ports or Send Ports through Visual Studio?

 That depends of the BizTalk Version/Visual Studio that you are using!
 In previous version you could create and configure port through the BizTalk Explorer view in Visual Studio, but since BizTalk Server 2010 the BizTalk Explorer view was removed from Visual Studio.

 7. What is a .btproj File?

 .btproj is a Visual Studio BizTalk project file.

 8. Are all the BizTalk development tools embedded in Visual Studio?

 No. Indeed BizTalk Mapper Editor, Schema Editor, Orchestration editor and Pipeline editor are embedded in Visual Studio.
 However BAM and BRE tool are not embedded.

 9. Why we get the error "Unexpected error writing metadata to file "?

 It is a known issue of Visual Studio.
 Visual Studio will not successfully compile a project if it would result in an assembly larger than 75 megabytes (Mb).

 10. Where can we see assembly information in Visual Studio?

 AssemblyInfo.cs contains information about assembly, like name, description, version, etc. It can be located under Project-->Properties-->AssemblyInfo.cs

 11. What is Build Order and can it be changed?

 Build Order is the sequence in which the projects will be build when the whole solution is build and yes it can be changed.

 12. What is option Clean used for?

 Clean Solution is used to delete any intermediate and output files (mostly assemblies).
 With only the project and component files left, new instances of the intermediate and output files (mostly assemblies) can then be built.

 13. What is a Business Rules Engine?

 A run-time inference engine that can link highly readable, declarative, semantically rich rules to any business objects (.NET components), XML documents, or database tables.
 It can evaluate rules against facts and initiate actions based on the results of that evaluation.

 14. What is the tool that I need to use to create Business Rules?

 You need to use the Business Rules Composer.
 This is a graphical tool used for authoring, versioning, and deploying policies and vocabularies.

 15. What is a Business Rule Language?

 It is a rule markup language in XML format for declarative rule definitions.

 16. How can I execute a Business Rule in my orchestration?

 Using the Call Rules Shape.
 See more here .

 17. What is used to create new vocabulary definition?

 The Vocabulary Definition Wizard is used to create vocabulary definitions.

 18. What is a Policy?

 A policy is a logical grouping of rules.
 You compose a version of a policy, save it, test it by applying it to the facts, and, when you are satisfied with the results, publish it and deploy it to a production environment.
 See more here .

 19. Is it possible to change Business Rule policy after it was published?

 No. After policies are published it can't be edited.
 But if there is a need to have a change in policy then new version of policy is to be created.

 20. Does rule composer have provision of adding ELSE logic?

 No, there is no provision of adding ELSE but else logic can implemented with extra IF.

 21. What is Long term fact and Short Term fact?

 The fact is the user data to which rule conditions are applied.
 At design time a fact is a reference to that data.
 Facts have two categories – Short Term Facts and Long Term Facts.
 Consider a loaning process of any Bank.
 We can think a “loan application” as short term fact.
 Short team facts are business information which changes per occurrence.
 On the contrary, “interest rates” do not change very regularly.
 This business information is steady and we can consider it a long term fact.
-See more here .

 22. What is the difference between Publishing and Deploying the Rule?

 Rule alone cannot be published or deployed, it has to be wrapped under Policy and then published and deployed.
 When a policy is deployed it is ready to use and can't be edited whereas when published, policy aren't ready for use.

 23. Can we call policies from .Net code?

 Yes.
 Firstly it needs to be declared (policy name which is to be called), passed in the fact instance and finally executed.

 24. Can we call a specific version of Policy using Call rule shape in Orchestration?

 No, as the call rules shape calls the latest version of the policy deployed.

 25. What is purpose of BizTalkRuleEngineDb?

 This database is a repository for:
 	 + Policies, which are sets of related rules
 	 + Vocabularies, which are collections of user-friendly, domain-specific names for data references in rules.

 26. Is there limit for versions of policies?

 No.

 27. What is Rete Algorithm, does it have any relation with BRE?

 Rete Algorithm is an efficient pattern matching algorithm for implementing production rule systems.
 BRE's inner working is based on the Rete algorithm.

 28. How does it differ, calling the policy in Call Rules Shape and in Expression?

 The Call Rules shape in the Orchestration calls only the latest version of the policy.
 To call an older (specific) version from within an orchestration, the Business Rules Framework APIs is used, which can be called from within an expression.

 29. How to test specific rules (not all) defined under one policy?
  To be answered

 30. What is XSLT?

 XSLT or Extensible Stylesheet Language Transformations is a style sheet language for XML documents (stands for XSL Transformations), it defines the transformation rules of the messages.

 31. Where does XSLT come into picture in BizTalk?

 When a developer faces a complex mapping (problem) and to solve it requires a substantial amount of logic he/she can use custom XSLT.
 See TechNet Wiki article BizTalk Virtual Mapper VS Custom-XSLT.

 32. What is Muenchian method?

 The Muenchian Method is an algorithm for grouping of data used in XSL Transformations that identifies keys in the results and then queries all nodes with that key.
 It can be applied with custom XSLT within a BizTalk Map.
 See MSDN Blog Muenchian Grouping and Sorting in BizTalk Maps .

 33. Which version of XSLT is supported by the BizTalk mapper?

 BizTalk Mapper supports XSLT 1.0.
 Using XSLT 2.0 in BizTalk Mapper is not supported (See MSDN Creating Maps Using BizTalk Mapper ).

 34. Can I use Custom XSLT inside a BizTalk mapper?

 Yes, by making use of the scripting functoid.

 35. Is it possible to exclude xml declaration in the ouptut file?

 Yes.
 To exclude xml declaration, the attribute "omit-xml-declaration" is to be set as "yes."

 36. Can the filter be applied to the output from the xml file?

 Yes.
 It can be done by adding a criterion to the select attribute in the element.Filter operators which can be used are:
 	 + =(equal)
 	 + != (not equal)
 	 + greater than

 37. How to traverse through the repeating node the input file?

 The XSL element can be used to select every XML element of a specified node-set.

 9. Is it possible to have custom functions?

 Yes, it can be done in script blocks which can be done using element.